pagkly/Zed/Investopedia3/Origination Points.md

 ## Discount vs. Origination Points

-There are two types of points: [discount points](https://www.investopedia.com/terms/d/discountpoints.asp) and origination points.
+There are two types of points: [[discount points]](https://www.investopedia.com/terms/d/discountpoints.asp) and origination points.
 Discount points represent interest that is prepaid on the loan and these are tax-deductible.
-The interest rate will be lower depending on the number of points a borrower pays, as the more points paid the lower the [interest rate](https://www.investopedia.com/terms/i/interestrate.asp).
+The interest rate will be lower depending on the number of points a borrower pays, as the more points paid the lower the [[interest rate]](https://www.investopedia.com/terms/i/interestrate.asp).
 Depending on how much a borrower wants to reduce their interest rate, they can pay from zero to four points.

 While discount points represent prepaid interest, origination points are the costs that the borrower must pay the lender for extending the loan.
 The cost of the points is tax-deductible if it is used for the mortgage and not for closing costs.
-According to the IRS, if the fee is for [items that appear on a settlement statement](https://www.irs.gov/taxtopics/tc504), such as inspection or notary fees, the cost is not tax-deductible.
+According to the IRS, if the fee is for [[items that appear on a settlement statement]](https://www.irs.gov/taxtopics/tc504), such as inspection or notary fees, the cost is not tax-deductible.

 Origination points vary from lender to lender, and a single origination point represents 1% of the mortgage loan.
 For example, if an individual is borrowing $150,000 and the bank is charging the individual 1.5 origination points, they will pay $2,250 (or 1.5% of $150,000) in origination points.
 The fees charged by banks to create the loan are typically 1 origination point, or 1% of the amount being borrowed.